Credit Acceptance Corporation research snapshot

 CACC AI Trading Strategy Framework

-The CACC AI trading strategy below is a rules-based framework, not personal advice.
-It connects price behavior with credit loss trends, loan volume growth, net interest margin, used car prices, and regulatory environment.
+The CACC AI trading strategy below is a rules-based research framework, not personal advice.
+It connects price behavior with credit loss trends, loan volume growth, net interest margin, used car prices, funding costs, and the regulatory environment, and it should be paired with fresh chart data and defined position sizing.

 Trend-following setup

-Watch for CACC to reclaim the $670 resistance area with above-average volume while quarterly credit loss provisions remain contained, loan volumes grow, and margins hold above 35%.
+Watch for CACC to reclaim the $589 to $602 band from the 50-day and 20-day moving averages on above-average volume while quarterly credit loss provisions remain contained, loan volumes stabilize, and margins hold, before treating the pullback as reversed.

-A failed breakout followed by a close below $600 should reduce trend confidence, especially if accompanied by rising credit losses, declining used car prices, or negative consumer credit data.
+A failed reclaim followed by a close below $539 should reduce trend confidence, especially if accompanied by rising credit losses, declining used car prices, widening funding spreads, or negative consumer credit data.

 Mean-reversion setup

-If CACC pulls back toward the $540 to $570 zone without structural credit deterioration or regulatory changes, compare the lower price with book value growth, normalized EPS, and historical PE ranges.
+If CACC pulls back toward the $503 to $545 zone without structural credit deterioration or regulatory changes, compare the lower price with book value growth, normalized EPS, and historical PE ranges before acting.

-Do not treat a lower price as attractive if credit provisions accelerate significantly, used car prices enter a sustained decline, or regulatory restrictions on subprime lending emerge.
+Do not treat a lower price as attractive if credit provisions accelerate significantly, used car prices enter a sustained decline, funding costs jump, or regulatory restrictions on subprime dealer lending emerge.

 Fundamental monitor

-Track quarterly loan volume, average yield on loans, credit loss provisions, net charge-offs, used car price indices (Manheim), consumer employment data, and CACC debt funding costs and availability.
+Track quarterly loan volume, average yield on loans, credit loss provisions, net charge-offs, used car price indices such as Manheim, consumer employment data, funding costs and availability, short interest, and the pace of the leadership transition.

-Position sizing should reflect that CACC is a cyclical subprime lender whose earnings and stock price are highly sensitive to credit conditions, used car market trends, and consumer financial health.
+Position sizing should reflect that CACC is a cyclical subprime lender with elevated short interest whose earnings and stock price are highly sensitive to credit conditions, used car market trends, consumer financial health, and funding spreads.

 Investment research summary